-Matt is entering his third year of teaching with Shadow, and accrued multiple performing seasons with Cavies Indoor Percussion, Legends, and Phantom Regiment.
-He teaches at high school programs throughout the midwest, as well as with Madison Scouts (and recently Phantom Regiment).
+Matt is entering his fourth year of teaching with Shadow, and accrued multiple performing seasons with Cavies Indoor Percussion, Legends, and Phantom Regiment.
+He teaches at high school programs throughout the midwest, as well as with Blue Knights (and previously Madison Scouts).
 He is currently completing a masters in music performance from Illinois State University.

 Primary Cymbal Instructor

 Bryan lives in Florida, and has been the cymbal instructor at Infinity (PIW) for the past 3 years, after aging out there as section leader, as well as having taught at Crossmen, after aging out of DCI with Madison Scouts.

 Aaron taught at Shadow in 2018, and is completing a bachelors degree in music education at Morehead State University.
 He spent his performing years with Music City Drum and Bugle Corps, Madison Scouts, and Blue Stars, and currently teaches high school programs in the Ohio area.

 Cory went to Minooka HS (IL), and spent his early performing years with their WGI group.
 He then went on to march Blue Stars and Rhythm X. He is now the battery caption at Minooka, and is returning for year three with Shadow DBC.